General Contractor Invoice Template with Change Orders

 $48,500 original contract + $7,525 approved change orders = $56,025 revised contract

 Procore’s guide to the AIA G701 change order explains that the form describes how the work changes, how much the change costs, and how much time the work adds.
-Procore AIA G701 guide
+Procore AIA G701 guide Your invoice should follow that same logic.

 Previous payments